nmbooker/python-funbox/README.md

 Make a function call once if necessary, and reuse its result many times.

-## funbox.passthrough

-Pass through values unchanged under some conditions, but call a function on them otherwise.

 ## `funbox.cmdline_parsing`

 Occasionally I want to check command line arguments without consuming them via